MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 ## Help us improve this feature

 To send feedback, select the thumbs up or thumbs down icon under the AI-generated content.
 A feedback dialog appears, allowing you to submit feedback to Microsoft.
-Learn more about how this data is used and your rights at [Microsoft feedback for your organization](/microsoft-365/admin/misc/feedback-user-control).
+Learn more about how this data is used and your rights in [Microsoft feedback for your organization](/microsoft-365/admin/misc/feedback-user-control).

 > [!NOTE]
 > If you can't see the feedback dialog, check if your tenant admin [turned it off](#turn-off-user-feedback-functionality).